avatar.png

 One of the most studied frameworks is the weakly interacting massive particle (WIMP) scenario, where dark matter particles weakly interact with SM particles and were once in thermal equilibrium in the early universe.
 However, the persistent absence of signals from direct detection experiments has increasingly challenged traditional WIMP models, motivating a search for new theoretical directions.

-pseudo-Nambu-Goldstone boson (pNGB) dark matter offers a compelling variation within the WIMP paradigm.
+Pseudo-Nambu-Goldstone boson (pNGB) dark matter offers a compelling variation within the WIMP paradigm.
 It arises from the spontaneous and soft breaking of global symmetries, leading to naturally suppressed interactions with nucleons while still allowing efficient annihilation into SM particles.
 Moreover, the derivative nature of its couplings reduces scattering amplitudes at low momentum transfers, making pNGB dark matter an especially attractive and viable candidate in light of current experimental constraints.

-news
+latest news

 recent publications

-Pseudo-Nambu-Goldstone-boson Dark Matter from Three Complex Scalars
+1. Pseudo-Nambu-Goldstone-boson Dark Matter from Three Complex Scalars

 Riasat Sheikh, Takashi Toma, and Koji Tsumura

-Apr 2025
+Apr 2025 arXiv:2504.19886 [hep-ph]

-Effect of quantum gravity on specific heat of solid
+2. Effect of quantum gravity on specific heat of solid

 Sheikh Riasat and Bhabani Prasad Mandal